 Now, I pick and choose how to manage my time and write posts of interest.
 The likes and comments allow me to see what content the audience is connecting with the most.
 But overall, the comments are overwhelmingly positive.

 My adult students told me for years to start a YouTube channel.
 I was scared.
 Making videos intimidated me.
 I finally took the plunge this past year and did it.
 At first, I always tried to make sure my make-up looked good and everything was perfect.
 Then I realized that perfection is not the goal.
 Reality is.
-And reality is that we look different and have good days and bad days.
+And the reality is that we look different and have good days and bad days.

 Tik Tok also brings out the opportunity to be silly and share with others.
 The app gives you a chance to showcase bits of your personality and separate yourself from work if you so choose.
-I am still working up the courage to post dancing videos.
+I am still working up the courage to post more dancing videos.
 But, if you know me, you know I love to dance.
 So, I better start having some fun and being my silly self!

 Now, I still have a long way to go to be the type of confident that I wish to be.
 But, I’m well on my way, helped by inner reflection and being brave enough to put myself out there, flaws and all.
 Yes, there will be mean people, but most people are supportive and encouraging!
-So build that community.
+So go build that community.

 Whatever it is that you have been waiting for to get started, why wait?
 Don’t wait for the perfect body, partner, or job to start sharing your message with others or living your dreams!